LATEST CHAIR’S REPORT ……. Click Here

 In return for the sale of the Bridge Park land, GMH have agreed to look to build on a relatively very small portion of retained land a Gym and National standards Swimming Pool for the community.
 Summary, drawings were provided for Brent’s Q4,17 community public meeting events in Harlesden and Bridge Park.
 Again, we state the community have not been consulted on the decision to sell our Land.

-Brent Council without consultation both removed the protective covenant on the land then entered into the Conditional Land Sale Agreement (exchange of contracts) with General Mediterranean Holdings (GMH) who as guarantor for the sale of the Bridge Park Complex in June 2017.
+Brent Council without consultation both removed the protective covenant on the land and then entered into the Conditional Land Sale Agreement (exchange of contracts) with General Mediterranean Holdings (GMH) who as guarantor for the sale of the Bridge Park Complex in June 2017.
 A strict condition of the sale is that the land must be free of all interests.
 Brent Council plan to allow development worth over £800 million, but aim to let almost 3.5acres of prime land go for less than £13million to GMH.

 Through HPCC the community has declared its interest in the land.